 - 39% report that HR processes are overly complex and will benefit from cognitive technology

 - 40% believe that cognitive technology is well suited to address the digital skill gap

 The march to cognitive HR

-Today, the concept of viewing HR as a cost centre is no longer valid.
+Today, the concept of viewing HR as a cost center is no longer valid.
 However, the function is constantly burdened with lower budgets and higher expectations.
-HR staff are expected to make operational improvements, but then they are not provided with the capital and time to make a meaningful difference.
+HR staff is expected to make operational improvements, but then they are not provided with the capital and time to make a meaningful difference.
 All this at the cost of neglecting higher impact services.
-In other words, the HR invariably neglects focussing on higher-value services at the expense of the basics.
+In other words, HR invariably neglects to focus on higher-value services at the expense of the basics.
 For example, the monthly administrative processes are so overwhelming that it is impossible to redeploy HR resources to focus on coaching managers and developing engagement action plans.
 Given the challenges that HR often faces, cognitive technologies can be viewed as a boon rather than a bane.

 As technologies shape and improve the way work gets done, it is necessary for HR to leverage them to stay relevant.
 To cynics who discount the role cognitive solutions, the writing on the wall is clear: cognitive solutions are in no way intended to replace human expertise.
-Instead, they are designed to augment and aid the HR function with additional skillsets.
-For instance, cognitive tech have proven capabilities transform talent acquisition—from intelligent recruiting and simplifying complex processes in HR back office operations to fortifying existing talent with personalised learning and career development.
+Instead, they are designed to augment and aid the HR function with additional skill sets.
+For instance, cognitive tech has proven capabilities to transform talent acquisition—from intelligent recruiting and simplifying complex processes in HR back-office operations to fortifying existing talent with personalized learning and career development.
 What can be a better way to gauge this statement than a real-life example?